 Garden County, Nebraska

 The dominant drainage class is Excessively drained and the dominant hydrologic group is A (high infiltration, low runoff).
+The most common soil order is Entisols — young soils with little profile development, often on floodplains or steep slopes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Garden County, Nebraska.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |